inspircd/docs/docs/3/_mode_types_table.md

 <!-- This file contains a page fragment.
 Any changes will affect all pages that include it. -->

-InspIRCd supports five types of channel mode:
+InspIRCd supports five types of mode:

 Type      | Parameter when adding?       | Parameter when removing?     | Can be set multiple times?                                        | Description
 --------- | ---------------------------- | ---------------------------- | ----------------------------------------------------------------- | -----------